RaulHinojosa24/Visum/README.md

 # Visum 🍀  #WorkInProgress

-This project is done to help my girlfriend (and her classmates) study for a biology test at university.
+This project is done to help my girlfriend (and her classmates) study for a botany test at university.

 It's a plant carousel with images and info.